 The Application Procedure

-A new call will be published in March 2014.
+A new call will be published in spring 2014.

 Candidates apply directly to one of the Helmholtz Centres.
 A committee of distinguished experts select those candidates to be admitted to the programme.